-Role of the board of trustees in school property projects
+Role of the board in school property projects

 - Project management forms

-If your project doesn't require building consent, you can use a non-professional project manager (such as a board member or your caretaker), but you must still follow the Ministry’s project management requirements.
+You can use a non-professional project manager (e.g. board member or caretaker).
+You are still required to follow the Ministry’s project management requirements.

 Level of involvement of board and project manager across a project’s phases

-Read more detailed information about the project manager’s role in school property projects.
+Find further information on the Role of a project manager in school property projects.

 The relevant standards for school property work include the following.